How to Design REST API?

 class created

-13. Add three String attributes into the Member class as parameters - name, address and telephone.
+13. Add three String attributes to the Member class as parameters: name, address, and telephone.

 attributes added to class